Leo675/twitch-botbuster/README.md

 ##### !whitelist username
 This command will prevent a user from being banned by the bot and also send the unban command for convenience.

+##### !whitelist all
+This special command will whitelist everyone in your chat.
+Use this if you are sure there are no spam bots.
+This will protect your regulars from bans if used pre-emptively

 ##### !bld YYYY-MM-DD
 Blacklists a date manually.
 IMPORTANT: This date is in GMT.
 BTTV shows the date based on your LOCAL time zone.